At the Immigrant's Table

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

 But I would not despair.
 Instead, I began sautéing, heating the pan to a high, pulsating red before adding in oil and frying these fungi in small batches, adding another handful as the previous one shrank.
 I sprinkled them with generous portions of paprika, doused them in a bit of liquid smoke and Frank's red hot.
-And as I watched the pile of mushroom strings in the pan shrink and caramelize, turning instead into a juicy hotbed of flavours, I realized what this dish reminded me of: pulled pork.

 Though it may not come across on this blog, I have long been obsessed with the Southern United States.
 The etiquette, history and music of this diverse and complex region has kept me mesmerized for decades, ever since I read The Glass Menagerie and To Kill a Mockingbird in high school, or watched Gone with the Wind with my mother way too many times to count.

 So understandably, since becoming interested in food, the Southern kitchen's spell on me has become as thick as barbecue sauce.
 And pulled pork has always remained the holy grail of that cuisine... but as a vegetarian, it's always been just beyond my reach.
-I've been dying to try its sweet and smoky flavours, let the juices dribble down my chin, taste the creamy coleslaw and the crusty bread that usually accompanies it.
+I've been dying to try its sweet and smoky flavours, let the juices dribble down my chin, taste the creamy coleslaw and the crusty sourdough bread that usually accompanies it.
 But I wasn't down with the aspect of actually eating a pig.

 You can imagine my joy, then, when I looked at the pan of stringy mushrooms I was cooking and saw the early inkling of a vegan pulled pork sandwich.